 Personal Injury Lawsuits for Workplace Injuries

-In specific circumstances, it’s possible for someone injured at work to bring both a workers’ compensation claim and a personal injury lawsuit.
-When a worker is injured on the job by a defective or dangerous third-party product, the worker may be able to pursue a personal injury lawsuit against the product’s manufacturer while also bringing a workers’ compensation claim against his or her employer and its insurance company.
+In specific circumstances, it’s possible for someone injured at work to bring a workers’ compensation claim and personal injury lawsuit.
+A worker might get injured on the job by a defective or dangerous third-party product.
+The worker may be able to pursue a personal injury lawsuit against the product’s manufacturer.
+And, also bring a workers’ comp claim against his or her employer and its insurance company.
 In the personal injury case, the worker would have to prove that the third-party product caused the injury.
 These are complex cases that require the skill and experience of a lawyer who understands both personal injury law and workers’ compensation law.

 Iowa Workers’ Compensation Lawyer